callum-hart/immutable-styles/docsNext/advancedConcepts/typedSelectors.md

 </button>
 ```

 One of the caveats of JSX is a tag can only have one element type.
-This means grouped CSS selecters (such as `a.btn, button.btn {}`) are not *possible* – however immutable styles provides [alternative ways](detached-rulesets) to [share styles](mixins?) across rulesets.
+This means grouped CSS selecters (such as `a.btn, button.btn {}`) are not *possible* – however immutable styles provides [alternative ways](detached-rulesets) to [share styles](mixins?) across similar rulesets.